LukeberryPi/blog/plan.md

 - [ ] AI Blink and some native browser features
 - [ ] Providers in ReactJS and Nextjs
 - [ ] React custom avatar
-- [ ] Custom map library (live Alfred Insight)
+- [ ] Custom map library (like Alfred Insight)
 - [ ] Custom carousel options

 ## Technical - Backend
 - [X] Using Bun to E2E backend
-- [ ] Making abstractions to simulate your most used libs and frameworks (this is a giant one)
+- [C] Making abstractions to simulate your most used libs and frameworks (this is a giant one)
-- [ ] How to make your custom ORM
+- [F] How to make your custom ORM
 - [ ] Why supabase is a good one to kickstart in backend
 - [ ] About Archs in nodejs
 - [ ] Playing with scrapping and how to integrate it with a backend